Alessandroblas/AZ900/README.md

 *A network security group rule enables you to filter traffic to and from resources by source and destination IP address, port, and protocol.*
 </details>

-## Identity & Privacy
+## Identity, Privacy, Governance

+### Authentication

-For on-premises environments, Active Directory running on Windows Server provides an identity and access management service that's managed by your own organization. **Azure AD** is Microsoft's cloud-based identity and access management service.
+For on-premises environments, Active Directory running on Windows Server provides an identity and access management service that's managed by your own organization.

+**Azure Active Directory (AD)** is Microsoft's cloud-based identity and access management service.
 With Azure AD, you control the identity accounts, but Microsoft ensures that the service is available globally.
 Addiotionally Azure AD can detect sign-in attempts from unexpected locations or unknown devices.

 A *tenant* is a representation of an organization.
 A tenant is typically separated from other tenants and has its own identity.

 Azure AD helps users access both external and internal resources:

 - *External resources* might include Microsoft Office 365, the Azure portal, and thousands of other software as a service (SaaS) applications
 - *Internal resources* might include apps on your corporate network and intranet, along with any cloud applications developed within your organization.

 **Azure AD Connect** synchronizes user identities between on-premises Active Directory and Azure AD.
 Azure AD Connect synchronizes changes between both identity systems, so you can use features like SSO, multifactor authentication, and self-service password reset under both systems.
 Self-service password reset prevents users from using known compromised passwords.

 **Azure AD Multi-Factor Authentication** is a Microsoft service that provides multifactor authentication capabilities.
 Azure AD Multi-Factor Authentication enables users to choose an additional form of authentication during sign-in.

 **Conditional Access** lets you to to allow (or deny) access to resources based on identity signals.
 Conditional Access also provides a more granular multifactor authentication experience for users.
 Conditional Access collects signals from the user, makes decisions based on those signals, and then enforces that decision by allowing or denying the access request or challenging for a multifactor authentication response.

 It requires Azure AD Premium P1 or P2 license or a MS 365 Business Premium license.

+### Governance

+The concept of governance is basically a body or a group of people who govern or set the rules or policies across a larger group of people.
+Azure allows you to go in there and programmatically configured these rules.
+So when we were talking in the first section of this course about subscriptions and management groups, that is one form of governance.

+And so this is what for purpose of the **Azure policy** tool, we can also look at this in the context of compliance.

+Azure Policy lets you to create your own custom policies or you can use a set of built-in policies, eg.:

+- Allowed services SKUs
+- Allowd locations
+- Apply tag and its default value
+- Not allowed resource type

+Another governance related feature is Azure **Blueprint**.
+Blueprints are basically a set of templates that you can create that contain users in roles and policies.
+Every time you create a new subscription you can use one of them.

+## Pricing